Double H Coffee

 Packaging

-No museum specimen is catalogued yet.
-The 1917 Express page is the earliest on-site primary mention of the name in a full package roster.
+No museum specimen is catalogued.
+The 1917 Express wholesale roster is the only primary mention of the name in a full package roster on this site.

 Advertising